arivanandan/lisp-estree-parser/README.md

 Parses basic LISP statements and generates AST.
-Modifications : 'define' keyword is to be written as 'const'
+Modifications : 'define' keyword is to be written as 'const',
                 'lambda' keyword is to be written as the arrow operator, '=>' Input examples : (+ 5 5),
                  (const a 10),